-It is amazing to me how ten simple utterances could provide the basis for an entire civilization.
+It is amazing to me how 10 simple utterances could provide the basis for an entire civilization.
 And not only did they apply to the people then, but they do just as much for each and every one of us now.
-This is why on Shavuot we listen to the Ten Commandments as they are read aloud.
-For these ten concepts are our foundation as a people.
+This is why on Shavuot, we listen to the Ten Commandments as they are read aloud.
+For these 10 concepts represent our foundation as a people.

 While each commandment is worthy of its own individual explanation, there is a unique order in which they are conveyed, which carries a message that can help us to better understand our relationship to G‑d and to our fellow human beings.